 Students or their home campuses will be billed by Earlham College.
 Students will inform the Earlham College Center for Global Education whether to bill them directly or to bill their home college.

-For students paying for the program directly, the comprehensive program fee for 2021-22 academic year is $24,650.
+For students paying for the program directly, the comprehensive program fee (starting in Fall 2023) is $26,020.
 This fee includes: all program tuition and fees, housing and most meals with a host family, a stipend for weekday lunches, all program travel and excursions costs, costs of supporting the field study (internship) placements, and a local transportation pass for Tucson.
 Not included are: travel to and from Tucson, funds for personal expenses and entertainment, and the cost of maintaining your health insurance.

 For students whose colleges pay some but not all costs on their behalf, the fee breaks down as follows: